Policemen that kill, harass Nigerians must face capital punishment – Sega Link

 However, he noted that youths and the general public also have the duty to respect police officers.

-Popular rapper, Michael Stephens aka Ruggedman lamented the constant harassment by policemen of innocent youths for having dreadlocks and tattoos.
+Another panelist and popular rapper, Michael Stephens aka Ruggedman lamented the constant harassment by policemen of innocent youths for having dreadlocks and tattoos.

 “There are millions of Nigerians every day who are at the mercy of these men on the road,” the musician lamented.